rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Path to a local wave file to be played when the scanner successfully decodes a barcode.
-This setting overrides the scanner beeper.</p>
+Path to a local wave file to be played when the scanner successfully decodes a barcode.
+This setting overrides the scanner beeper.
 ####Access